Non-Discrimination

 1280.1 Policy Statement

-Wright State University does not discriminate illegally on the basis of any legally protected status or trait, and does not tolerate such conduct by members of the University community.
-As used in this Policy, discrimination is any act or omission wholly or partly determined on the basis of a legally protected status or trait, which positively or negatively affects an individual’s employment or promotion (including terms and conditions of employment), academic admissions or related activities, or participation in the University’s programs or activities.
-As used in this Policy, discrimination includes harassment: a type of discrimination in which an individual or group is subjected to unwanted or unwelcome conduct because they are members of a legally protected status or have a legally protected trait.
+Wright State University does not discriminate illegally on the basis of any legally protected status or trait, and does not tolerate such conduct by persons subject to this Policy.
+Further, the University does not permit acts of racial, religious, and ethnic harassment or intimidation by such individuals.
+As used in this Policy, discrimination means: any act or omission wholly or partly determined on the basis of a legally protected status or trait, which positively or negatively affects an individual’s employment or promotion (including terms and conditions of employment), academic admissions or related activities, or participation in the University’s programs or activities.
+The definition also includes:

 The University will respond promptly and effectively to all reported violations of this policy, including conducting inquiries or investigations of alleged or suspected violations, and instituting disciplinary action or other appropriate measures in response to substantiated reports.

-Note: This Policy does not apply to sex or gender-based harassment, discrimination, or sexual misconduct, which are covered by Policy No. 1270: Sex/Gender-Based Harassment, Discrimination, and Sexual Misconduct.
+Note: This Policy does not apply to sex or gender-based harassment, discrimination, or sexual misconduct covered by Policy No. 1270: Sex/Gender-Based Harassment, Discrimination, and Sexual Misconduct.

 1280.2 Legally Protected Status

-The University recognizes the list of legally protected statuses identified by the Governor of Ohio through Executive Orders.
-As of August 20, 2024, those protected statuses consist of: race, color, religion, gender, gender identity or expression, national origin (ancestry), military status (past, present or future), disability, age (40 years or older), status as a parent during pregnancy and immediately after the birth of a child, status as a parent of a young child, status as a nursing mother, status as a foster parent, genetic information, or sexual orientation, as those terms are defined in Ohio law, federal law, and previous Executive Orders.
+The University recognizes the list of legally protected traits and statuses identified by the Governor of Ohio through Executive Orders.
+As of October 18, 2024, those protected traits or statuses consist of: race, color, religion, gender, gender identity or expression, national origin (ancestry), military status (past, present or future), disability, age (40 years or older), status as a parent during pregnancy and immediately after the birth of a child, status as a parent of a young child, status as a nursing mother, status as a foster parent, genetic information, or sexual orientation, as those terms are defined in Ohio law, federal law, and previous Executive Orders.

 In accordance with Executive Order 2022-06D, the University adopts and applies the International Holocaust Remembrance Alliance definition of antisemitism in determining whether there has been a violation of any policy or regulation prohibiting discriminatory acts.